QubitPi/hashistack/docs/docs/sonatype-nexus-repository/index.md

   :::info

-  The port [8081][Sonatype Nexus Repository default HTTP port] need to be open by configuring the inbound rules
+  The standard HTTPS port 443 need to be open by configuring the inbound rules

   :::